miwgu/Chat-with-AI-Using-RAG/README.md

-# AI_Chat_Backend & Frontend – Fullstack LLM Chatbot
+# AI_Chat_– Fullstack LLM Chatbot

 ## 📚 Overview

-**AI Dev Assistant** is a full-stack web application that allows users to interact with a Large Language Model (LLM) through a minimal, like ChatGPT-style interface.
+This is a full-stack web application that allows users to interact with a Large Language Model (LLM) through a minimal.
 Built with React, Express, and LangChain, this app integrates to LLM model mistral from Ollama, answer natural language queries.
 All interactions are stored in a MySQL database for logging purposes.

-> This project is part of a fullstack take-home assessment.
-It demonstrates LLM integration, clean API design, full-stack architecture, and optional Docker + DB implementation.

 ---
 ## ✅ Features